 Well, I feel I haven’t put it all together for you yet.
-So this is what today is all about.
+This is what today is all about.
 I’m going to walk you through 3 of my favourite or recommended live streaming setup options, equipment, and how to bring it all together.

 And I’m really excited.
-So if you are, hello, whether you are joining me live now, thanks for being here or if you’re catching us on the replay.
+If you are, hello, whether you are joining me live now, thanks for being here or if you’re catching us on the replay.
 Please, if you are live on the chat and you have a question, put it in the chat.

 If you are watching the replay, feel free to comment and I’ll respond as soon as I can or create another video if we need to.
 For those of you who don’t know me, my name is Sara Nguyen, and I help coaches consultants and creative pros build their business using video on social media with ease.

 And I live stream a lot about live streaming to help you get the best possible live stream experience and best possible live stream production.
-So, so excited for today.
-So let’s get right into it.
-So I’m going to start off with my first favourite live streaming setup.
+Excited for today.
+Let’s get right into it.
+I’m going to start off with my first favourite live streaming setup.